EPFL-ENAC/eesd-mast-cli/README.md

 mast validate-repo --help
 ```

-To upload an experiment data files local folder, use the command:
+To upload an experiment data files local folder or zip archive, use the command:

 ```
 mast upload-repo --help